chrisberkhout/rag_deploy/README.md

     git add remote rag ssh://yourapp@yourserver.com/home/yourapp/repo

 Commit.
-Review the RAG files, particularly for the `rag:deploy` task, and make any changes specific to your application or preferences.
+Review the RAG files, particularly `rag_deploy.rake`, and make any changes specific to your application or preferences.
 Commit again.

 Deploy by pushing a new commit to the target server.
 It can be an empty commit if you want to redeploy without changes.
 For example: